cerplot/luigi/doc/luigi_patterns.rst

 directory name and a pretty complex ``mv`` line, the reason ``mv`` need all those is because we don't want ``mv`` to move a directory into a potentially existing directory.
-A directory could already exist in exceptional cases, for example when central locking fails and the same task would somehow run twice at the same time.
+A directory could already exist in exceptional cases, for example when central locking fails and the same step would somehow run twice at the same time.
 Lastly, in the exceptional case where the file was never moved, one might want to remove the temporary directory that never got used.